Problem: Layers in a PDF exported from ArcGIS Desktop do not match the layers of the map

 - Geodatabase annotation displays as a separate layer in the PDF.
 Map annotation is consolidated into the layer for the annotation group in which it belongs.

-When labels are converted to annotation, they are automatically placed in their own named annotation group and will render separately from the <Default> group.
+Note: When labels are converted to annotation, they are automatically placed in their own named annotation group and render separately from the <Default> group.

 - Data frames are rendered in draw order when exported to PDF; therefore, the topmost data frame on the ArcMap layout is the first data frame rendered after the layout's marginalia and graphics layers.

-- Detect if any layers use transparency or picture marker symbology and how many layer masks are present in a map
+- How To: Detect if any layers use transparency or picture marker symbology and how many layer masks are present in a map

 - ArcGIS 9.3 Webhelp topic: Advanced PDF Features